Powell Family Cooking

 Why Sous Vide?

 Sous vide cooking is a game-changer when it comes to preparing steaks.
 It offers unparalleled control over cooking temperatures, ensuring that your Filet Mignon turns out consistently tender and juicy.
-Nevertheless, prioritizing food safety is crucial.
 Always adhere to recommended cooking temperatures to guarantee that your steaks reach a safe internal temperature.

 The BEST Way to Cook a Medium Rare Filet Mignon (Sous Vide)